-The Secretary of the Army has determined that the publication of this periodical is necessary in the transaction of the public business as required by law of the of the Army in accordance with the provisions of Army Regulation 25-30.
+The Secretary of the Army has determined that the publication of this periodical is necessary in the transaction of the public business as required by law of the department.
+Funds for printing this publication were approved by the Secretary of the Army in accordance with the provisions of Army Regulation 25-30.